KbaHaxor/myssh/README.md

-﻿# A Demonstrative Java Web Application Utilizing SSH Framework
+# A Demonstrative Java Web Application Utilizing Struts2, Spring, Hibernate Framework

 ## Introduction
 This is a simple demonstrative Java web application intended to be used as a personnel information management system.
 Popular Java frameworks, such as Spring, Struts, and Hibernate is used.
 Spring is used both as a IOC container which manages Hibernate's `SessionFactory` and various instances used by Struts, including Action classes, DAO classes, and classes that serve as business models, and as a AOP framework for Hibernate's transaction management.
 Struts' tag and OGNL combined with JSP technology is utilized for front end rendering.
 In Struts, which itself is a huge MVC (Model-View-Controller) web framework, Action class acts as a controller to direct requests and feed them back with the right responses.
 The business logic code and DAO code is arrange into two separate packages.
 Hibernate is used as a persistence framework which is responsible for both interacting with backend database and actual transaction management.
 In order to understand how this application works, one needs to have the following prerequisites besides the basic knowledge of Java programming: